 What actually happens during Inquiry Yoga?

-In each Inquiry Yoga group practice, we explore a theme or idea relevant to our lives.
+In an Inquiry Yoga group practice, we explore a theme or idea relevant to our lives.

 Stuff we play with includes:

 boundaries, communication, healing, handling loss, how (and why) to feel our feelings, releasing past regrets, finding safety, healing our relationship with our bodies/eating, self-compassion, unpacking what our bodies and souls long for to feel satisfied, deep rest, and more.